-InfoStart date: 31 December, 2014 End date: 29 June, 2021 Project type: South-driven projects (prior to 2017) Project code: 14-P01-NEP Countries: Nepal Thematic areas: State building, governance and civil society, Lead institution: Aarhus University (AU), Department of Education, Denmark Kathmandu University (KU), Department of Education Leadership and Development Studies Martin Chautari (MC), Nepal Project website: go to website Policy Brief: read Project coordinator: Lokranjan (Ramesh) Parajuli Total grant: 9,551,017 DKK
+InfoStart date: 1 January, 2015 End date: 30 June, 2021 Project type: South-driven projects (prior to 2017) Project code: 14-P01-NEP Countries: Nepal Thematic areas: State building, governance and civil society, Lead institution: Martin Chautari (MC), Nepal Partner institutions: Aarhus University (AU), Department of Education, Denmark Kathmandu University (KU), Department of Education, Leadership and Development Studies, Nepal Project website: go to website (the site might be inactive) Policy Brief: Homepage of Martin Chautari Project coordinator: Lokranjan (Ramesh) Parajuli Total grant: 9,551,017 DKK

 The main objective of this project is to enhance understandings of the causes of corruption within the school education sector in Nepal by analyzing the manner in which differently located social actors interpret meanings and measure moral and legal claims, practices and behaviors tied to corruption in the context of local standards and practices.
 The education sector, which receives the largest government and donor budgetary allocations and has undergone significant decentralization reforms, serves as a useful window through which public fiscal governance and the framing and understandings of corruption in Nepal can be understood during a protracted socio-political transition.